 There are many studies that evaluate the differences between trained and untrained musicians.
 The verdict as to whether trained musicians are better music listeners is still

 out, partially due to the fact that there is little standardization in how much training is required for a participant to be “highly trained” (Bigand & Poulin-Charronnat, 2006).
 There are, however, reported benefits with regard to sensitivity to the emotional content in music (Ladinig & Glenn Schellenberg, 2012) and familiarity with tonal systems (Bartlett & Dowling, 1980; Dowling, 1978).
-Recent works suggest that these benefits may be limited to specific technical aspects, and depend on the extent of training (Mizener & Dowling, in prep; Raman & Dowling 2017).
-Our inclusion of highly trained musicians is based on the fact that these participants are more sensitive to these technical aspects of music and will be able to more accurately quantify the stimuli.
+Recent work suggests that these benefits may be limited to specific technical aspects and depend on the extent of training (Raman & Dowling 2017).
+We included highly trained musicians because theyare sensitive to these technical aspects of music and can accurately quantify the stimuli.
 Additionally, some of the response options to questions on the survey for Experiment 1 would only be familiar to participants with significant music training.

 Intercultural music perception.
 There are a few common goals in intercultural studies of music perception.
-Some aim to quantify the shared emotional experience between musical cultures (L. L. Balkwill et al., 2004; L. Balkwill & Thompson, 1999; Cowen et al., 2020; Darrow et al., 1987; Fritz et al., 2009; Gregory & Varney, 1996), and some ask participants to identify technical aspects of the intercultural music (Raman & Dowling, 2016, 2017).
+Some quantify the shared emotional experience between musical cultures (L. L. Balkwill et al., 2004; L. Balkwill & Thompson, 1999; Cowen et al., 2020; Darrow et al., 1987; Fritz et al., 2009; Gregory & Varney, 1996), and some ask participants to identify technical aspects of the intercultural music (Raman & Dowling, 2016, 2017).
 There are fewer studies that include semantics in their evaluation of music perception (Zacharakis et al., 2014, 2015), which makes this a prime area for research.

-The research program presented in Zacharakis et al. (2014) and Zacharakis et al. (2015) deals specifically with timbre perception (as opposed to holistic music perception, as in the present study).
-However, the researchers’ use of adjectives in these experiments is similar to the way they are used in the present study.
+The research program presented in Zacharakis et al. (2014) and Zacharakis et al. (2015) deals specifically with timbre perception and their use of adjectives in these experiments is similar to the way they are used in the present study.
 Zacharakis et al. (2014) and Zacharakis et al. (2015) asked Greek and English participants to describe timbre in their own languages, and found that while there are some specific differences, overall, participants’ descriptions of timbre do not differ much between languages.

 Present questions & methods of analysis

-The primary question addressed in this study is: Can we quantify a cognitive space around music listening defined by both qualitative and quantitative perceptual aspects of music.
+The primary question addressed in this study is: Can we quantify a cognitive space around music listening defined by both qualitative and quantitative perceptual aspects of music?
 Secondary questions include whether French and American participants describe music differently, and whether those differences may arise from cultural differences or are purely semantic.
 To answer these questions, we employed a set of multivariate analyses that each offered a different perspective on the results of each experiment.
 We felt it may be useful to provide a quick overview of the data collection and analytical techniques for readers who may be unfamiliar.

 Check-all-that-apply (CATA).
 The CATA technique — a method widely used in sensory evaluation — measures how participants describe a set of stimuli (Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014; Valentin et al., 2012).
 In a CATA task, stimuli are presented one at a time, and for each stimulus, participants are shown a list of descriptors and are asked to select the descriptors that describe the presented stimulus (Meyners & Castura, 2014).
 CATA easily assesses questions with multiple ‘correct’ responses (Coombs et al., 1956), and places little cognitive demand on participants because they do not have to generate responses (Ares et al., 2010).